Quick reference for terms used throughout this guide. Page references indicate the primary location where each term is explained.

 gBx

 Magic header for NCS files (0x67 0x42 0x78).
 Followed by variant byte and Oodle-compressed payload.
-See Appendix D.
+See Chapter 6.

 GNames